SandyGlantz/BiteofEastCounty/README.md

 :white_check_mark: Who needs a website's images to show on Chrome?
 LOL.
 FIXED - but lost some cool functionality :-(

-:black_square_button: Why does the formatting on the vendor page keep reverting ?????????
+:white_check_mark: Why does the formatting on the vendor page keep reverting ?????????

+:white_check_mark: Keep fingers plugging all the holes in the dike ;-)